-Megan Rapinoe, USWNT members to attend White House event on equal pay
+Megan Rapinoe tells House committee on Equal Pay Day, ’One cannot simply outperform inequality’

+“We are told in this country that if you just work hard and continue to achieve, you will be rewarded fairly.
+It’s the promise of the American dream.
+But that promise has not been for everyone,” Rapinoe said.
+“If that can happen to us, to me, with the brightest lights shining on us, it can, and it does, happen to every person who is marginalized by gender.
+And we don’t have to wait.
+We don’t have to continue to be patient.
+We can change that today.
+Right now.”

+Rapinoe, an outspoken critic of the U.S. Soccer Federation’s treatment of the USWNT, was a major figure behind a gender-discrimination lawsuit filed against the USSF in 2019.

 A portion of the lawsuit related to accusations of unequal pay compared to the American men’s team was dismissed by a federal judge last year, a decision the players are appealing.
 In December, the USWNT reached a settlement with the USSF over working conditions that promised to put the team on equal footing with the men’s side in matters such as game venues, travel accommodations and staffing.

-“I would much rather be spending my time doing absolutely anything else other than fighting the federation all the time for something I feel like I deserve, but that is part of it,” Rapinoe, 35, said to ESPN last week.
-“For me, when I pull on the [national team] shirt, I’m not thinking about the federation. …

-“I feel like I pull on this shirt for equal pay, and for the fans and for kids who want to be in my position.”

-Rapinoe is also scheduled to testify Wednesday morning at a hearing by the House Committee on Oversight and Reform aimed at examining “the economic harm caused by longstanding gender inequalities, particularly for women of color.”
+The women’s team has won four World Cup and four Olympic championships, far outperforming the U.S. men’s team.

+“We have filled stadiums, broken viewing records, and sold out jerseys, all popular metrics by which we are judged,” Rapinoe said, “yet despite all of this, we are still paid less than men for each trophy — of which there are many, each win — each tie, each time we play.”

-The White House’s announcement did not specify other USWNT members who will attend the event apart from Margaret “Midge” Purce.
+The White House’s announcement of Rapinoe’s appearance did not specify other USWNT members who will attend the event apart from Margaret “Midge” Purce.
 A forward with New Jersey-based Sky Blue FC of the National Women’s Soccer League and a former star at Harvard, Purce has made six appearances with the national team.
 The 25-year-old native of Silver Spring, Md., is also the executive director of Black Women’s Player Collective, an organization begun last year with a stated goal of providing “a collective voice to the Black perspective and experience of a professional female athlete amidst the incessant and pervasive racial inequality and social injustice plaguing our country.”

 This year’s Equal Pay Day, which was originated in 1996 by the National Committee on Pay Equity, arrives as the NCAA is under fire for what critics have described as blatant gender inequity in its staging of the women’s and men’s basketball tournaments.
 Purce retweeted last week a post that said it was “so ridiculous” for the NCAA to have set up a substandard weight room at the women’s facility.